 Diurnal Temperature Range

 Besides the average temperature, the diurnal temperature range is crucial.
-It’s the difference between daytime and nighttime temperatures.
+It is the difference between daytime and nighttime temperatures.

-If the difference is low, so both days and nights are rather warm, the grapes can’t recover effectively.
+If the difference is low, so both days and nights are relatively warm, the grapes can’t recover effectively.
 In this case, the resulting wine is less acidic and doesn’t taste as fresh.

 Another factor for terroir that is related to temperature is continentality.
 It is defined as the temperature difference between the hottest and the coldest months of the year.